Analyzing the usage of custom fields

 Comparing to other columns to help you make the decision

 Issues and Last value update are the best tools to identify fields that are a bit rusty, but not all such fields should be deleted.
 Some of them might store data from your past projects that you’d like to keep for reference.
 This is where other columns should help you.

-Shows specific projects that can use this field, or Global if the field is allowed for all projects.
+Shows specific projects that can use this field or shows Global if the field is allowed for all projects.
 This should help you decide how important your field is.

 Good to know

 Check the Last value update for your field.
 If it hasn’t been used for a long time but you’d like to keep the data it contains, narrow it down to the projects it’s been used in in the past.

 Shows the screens where your custom field is displayed, like a Create issue screen or Default issue screen.
 The number of screens using your custom fields, and what screens those are, should help you decide whether it’s really needed.